 (e) administering contraceptives or other medications to dogs in the pastoral region;

-(f) examination of cattle for pregnancy by rectal palpation or rectal probe and ovarian examination per rectum.
+(f) examination of cattle for pregnancy by rectal palpation or rectal probe and ovarian examination per rectum;

+(g) artificial insemination by surgical (laparoscopic) method.

 (3) An authorised person may perform such of the services referred to in subregulation (2) as are specified in the person’s authorisation.

 (4) An authorisation issued under section 26(4)(b) of the Act to an authorised person —